 Susan Skomal has served BioOne as president/CEO since 2005.
-Her role as ambassador for the organization’s not-for-profit mission has become increasingly international, as sales have expanded worldwide and the publications themselves now originate in over 17 countries.
+Her role as ambassador for the organization’s nonprofit mission is now international, as sales have expanded worldwide and the publications themselves now originate in over 24 countries.
 Facilitator of the BioOne team, Susan is responsible for working with management and the board to position the organization for a sustainable future and encourage each individual’s active connection with the mission.
 Susan frequently speaks on BioOne’s history, evolving business models, and experiences.
 She also shares insights and best practices for serving the academic ecosystem of libraries, societies, publishers, researchers, and authors.

 Susan earned a Ph.D. from UCLA.
 Trained as an anthropologist with specialties in archaeology and linguistics, she has a healthy respect for the dynamics of evolution—particularly helpful as the scholarly community undergoes its own transformations in the electronic environment.

 +1 202 296 1605 x4